 The Black Death and natural disasters (floods, famine and earthquakes) presaged the end of the foreign rule by the Mongols.
 Their defeat came at the hands of Zhu Yuanzhang, a former Buddhist monk from a poor family who led the successful rebellion against Yuan rule.
 When their capital Dadu (now Beijing) was put under siege the remnants of Yuan dynasty fled north into Mongolia.
 Zhu Yuanzhang then became Emperor Hongwu (see below) and ruled for thirty years.

 After re-establishing China's borders Emperor Hongwu prioritized agriculture to bring back stability of food supply.
 Many Chinese customs and institutions were revived such as tea drinking.
 Although the order of imperial succession was codified this did not prevent Civil War when Hongwu died in 1398, his son Yongle (see below) (aka Zhu Di) beat his nephew Jianwen (aka Zhu Yunwen) in a bitter campaign.
 Initially the new Ming dynasty had its capital at Nanjing (southern capital).
-Yongle after pacification of relations with the Mongols moved the capital back to Beijing (northern capital) in 1421 where the famous Forbidden City was built.
+Yongle after pacification of relations with the Mongols moved the capital back to Beijing (northern capital) in 1421 where the famous Forbidden City was then built.
 China had a lucky reprieve in 1405 because, the scourge of Central Asia, Timur (aka.
 Tamerlane ➚) sought to emulate his kinsman Genghiz Khan by pillaging the whole known world.
 Timur set out to conquer China in 1404 but an unusually cold winter led to the death of many of his men and horses and then Timur himself.
 During the Ming dynasty, the population of China doubled, aided by the increased production of rice.
 China was divided into 13 provinces each with a governor, a chief judge and a general.
 The nation was extended by bringing the south-western provinces of Yunnan and Guizhou under direct control.
 The Imperial Civil service grew to 100,000 by 1469, with 80,000 military officials.

 In local government the 劙甲 lí jiǎ system was created.
 110 households were grouped into eleven groups of ten.
 Leadership was passed around the groups and they were collectively responsible for collecting taxes.
 At times the supply of coins was compromised by widespread counterfeiting, often with lead and a period of inflation led to the temporary abandonment of paper money.
 The 保甲 bǎo jiǎ that applied collective criminal responsibility was never fully implemented during Ming times.

-Zheng He's voyages of exploration (1405-1411) [see below for full details] marked a high point in contact with foreign cultures, thereafter China turned inward.
+Zheng He's voyages of exploration (1405-1411) [see below for full details] marked a high point in contact with foreign cultures.
 He sailed as far as Arabia, Africa and some say America.
 Trading links now turned to the sea rather than the long, over-land Silk Route.
 The increased sea trade made piracy lucrative, and threats from Japanese pirates harassed the whole of south eastern China.
 Yongle's illustrious reign ended in 1425, his son Hongxi reigned for less than a year, Xuande followed and he ruled wisely for nine years.
 He was a patron of the arts and extended the power of the court eunuchs.
 Xuande's son Zhengtong was less able, fighting an ill-conceived war against Esen Khan, leader of a resurgent Mongol nation.
 As the Mongols had fled rather than been defeated they had remained a continuing threat as displaced rulers of China.
 Frictions between Han settlers in indigenous people in the south and southwest led to revolts.
 In 1464-66 Miao and Yao tribes attacked Han cities in Guangxi and Guangdong, a policy of joint administration by Han and local tribesmen helped pacify the region.
 The more stable reign by Hongzhi 1488-1505 corrected some of the worst excesses of previous reigns.

 The personal tastes and styles of emperors had great influence, Zhengde was fascinated by Tibetan Buddhism, while Jiajing converted to Daoism.
 Northern China was still subject to raids from the Mongols and other tribes, so the eastern section of the Great Wall was substantially strengthened during the Ming dynasty.
 The power of the eunuchs at court grew at the expense of the scholars.
 Works on great projects such as a massive 11,000 chapter encyclopedia were carried out.
-An impressive catalog of 2,000 plants and animals was compiled - the Bencao Gangmu.
+An impressive catalog of 2,000 medicinal plants and animal parts was compiled - the Bencao Gangmu.
 Emperor Wanli reigned the longest 1573-1620 (47 years) and supervised many modernizations: new crops from America (maize; peanuts; tobacco; sweet potatoes) were grown and trade boomed creating a rich mercantile class.
 However Wanli neglected his duties, leaving everything to Grand Secretaries and other eunuchs.
 By the end of Wanli's long reign he became fat and self-indulgent and this aided the terminal decline of the illustrious Ming dynasty.

 Trading links with Arabia and Europe increased during the Ming period.
-The Imperial court continued to control foreign trade by a 'tribute' system, private trade was discouraged but it continued to grow particularly through the port of Guangzhou (Canton) in the South.
+The Imperial court continued to control foreign trade by a 'tribute' system, private trade was discouraged but it continued to grow particularly through the port of Guangzhou (Canton) in the south.
 The Portuguese monopolized the lucrative spice trade and established trading ports at Macau and Taiwan in the 16th and 17th century.
 The barbaric behavior of Portuguese merchants, who took by force as often as they exchanged for trade, led the authorities to carefully control the trade, treating them as pirates.
 The normal tolerance to foreign creeds that the Chinese had developed did not work as the Portuguese would not reciprocate, treating anyone non-Christian as of no value.
 The Portuguese set up ports by force under their own control at Ningbo and Quanzhou, but these were overrun and the Portuguese expelled.
 Eventually Macau was leased to the Portuguese as a trading port.
 The Englishman, John Weddell in 1637 behaved in a similar fashion and was rebuffed and sent away after attacking a Chinese fort.
 Chinese ships carrying out trade became the subject of plunder by Japanese, Portuguese and Chinese pirates.
 The rapacious nature of the ‘foreign devils’ 洋死鬼 yángsǐ guǐ was given further proof with the massacre of Chinese colonists in the Philippines and Java by the Dutch.
 European influence continued to increase, particularly with the arrival of Jesuit missionaries at the Imperial court led by Matteo Ricci in 1601.
 There was a genuine belief that these hairy creatures from far away in the West were a different and less intelligent species and were sometimes patted on the head as if some sort of dog.
 Eventually the superiority of European science particularly astronomy won over skeptics in an important ‘competition’ to predict eclipses (for example 22nd Feb 1636) resulting in the adoption of a new calendar using European techniques.
-Several senior court officials were converted to Christianity.
+Several senior court officials were then converted to Christianity.

 The main trade with Europe in the 17th and 18th centuries was through Spanish ruled Philippines ➚.
-A lucrative trade grew up in silk and porcelain across the Pacific to Mexico.
-Manilla became a very rich trading port in the galleon trade with Acapulco ➚ from there goods were transshipped and made their way overland to Mexico City and then by ship to Europe over the Atlantic.
+A lucrative trade in silk and porcelain grew across the Pacific to Mexico.
+Manilla became a very rich trading port in the galleon trade with Acapulco ➚, from there goods were transshipped and made their way overland to Mexico City and then by ship to Europe over the Atlantic.
 Many Chinese moved to Manilla but the Spanish never had a trading port in mainland China and this lucrative trade receives very little mention in the history books.
 It brought silver Mexican dollars into quite widespread circulation along China's southern coasts.

 The increased trade was not all one way, wealthy Chinese families imported luxury goods from Japan and elsewhere.
 During the Ming, literacy increased, the mass printing of books made novels and reference books affordable to many ordinary people, indeed European visitors commented on the wide supply of cheap books.
-At the same time the famous 'blue and white' Ming porcelain became a lucrative export to Europe.
+At the same time the famous 'blue and white' Ming porcelain started to become a lucrative export to Europe.

 The splendor and prosperity of the dynasty can be gauged at the popular Beijing tourist spot - the Ming tombs.